JAGADEESHA-R-G/quora_question_pair/README.md

 ## quora_question_pair

 ### Problem Statement:
 #### when a Question is asked on Quora, check whether quora has previously answered similar questions.
-So the task here is to classify 2 questions whether they are similar or not
+So the task here is to classify pair of questions whether they are similar or not

 ### Dataset:
 #### get the Dataset [here](https://www.kaggle.com/quora/question-pairs-dataset)